 Reductions in our credit ratings may adversely affect both our ability to obtain long-term funding and our credit spreads and resulting cost of such funding.
 Our cost of obtaining long-term unsecured funding is directly related to our credit spreads (the amount in excess of the interest rate of benchmark securities that we need to pay).
 Increases in our credit spreads can significantly increase our cost of this funding.
 Changes in credit spreads are continuous, market-driven, and subject at times to unpredictable and highly volatile movements.
-In addition, decreases in the credit rating of Freedom KZ, or FRHC as its owner, may affect Freedom KZ's brokerage license and impose certain requirements on Freedom Holding Corp. as its owner with respect to Freedom KZ's investment portfolio management capacity.
+In addition, decreases in the credit rating of Freedom KZ's brokerage license and impose certain requirements on Freedom Holding Corp. as its owner with respect to Freedom KZ's investment portfolio management capacity.
 Decreases in the credit rating of Freedom Bank KZ may also impose certain requirements on Freedom Holding Corp. as its owner with regard to its regulatory status as a bank holding company in Kazakhstan.